 Researching how to safely and effectively manufacture cells and cell-derived products like exosomes for translational purposes is critical to current regenerative medicine efforts.

-Preventing age-related cognitive decline by preserving the integrity of existing CNS neurons and repairing/regenerative damaged ones is at the heart of our Translational Neuroscience Group.
+Preventing age-related cognitive decline by preserving the integrity of existing CNS neurons and repairing/regenerative damaged ones is at the heart of our Neuroregeneration Group.
 We're using cutting-edge neuroregenerative medical technologies to push the envelope of practicality and possibility.

 Ischemic heart disease kills more people worldwide every year than anything else and the risk of dying from it increases with age.
 Preventing heart disease and regenerative aged, damaged vasculature are at the core of our Regenerative Vasculature Medicine research program.